mb10-design/pwn.college_mahi/Practicing_Piping.md

 ## What I learnt

-We can also create your own persistent named pipes that stick around on the filesystem!
+We can also create our own persistent named pipes that stick around on the filesystem!
 These are called FIFOs, which stands for First (byte) In, First (byte) Out.

 ## References